Future Trends in Computing

 By spring 2013, everyone on Earth will be able to watch the planet from the most unique vantage point ever built, the International Space Station.

-2012 Predicting what topics will trend on Twitter
+topics will trend on Twitter

 A new algorithm predicts which Twitter topics will trend hours in advance and offers a new technique for analyzing data that fluctuate over time.